 What is Forensic Technology and Discovery Services – Data Analytics at EY?

-As part of Technology’s Fraud Investigation and Dispute Services (FTDS) team, we manage data analytics for investigations into price fixing, misappropriation of funds, employee misconduct, theft of intellectual property and much more.
+As part of Technology’s Fraud Investigation and Dispute Services (FTDS) team, we manage data analytics for investigations into price fixing, misappropriation of funds, employee misconduct, financial crime and much more.

 What will you be doing?

-- Handling huge data sets to tackle complex risk, regulatory and legal issues
+- Handling large, complex data sets to tackle risk, regulatory and legal issues

 - Working with some of the largest law, pharmaceutical, and financial services companies